Apl223/Portfolio/Cybersecurity/Labs/DVWA/Cross Site Request Forgery/README.md

 ### Security Level: LOW
 #
 * For this attack, we'll host a HTML page that will change the admin's password if they were to visit the page.
+* This page will be hosted on the same server that is running the web application.
 #
 ### Creating the script
 * To change the password, we will have <input> elements inside a <form> element so that it will submit the values within.